cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 ## Create `StyleTransfer` Script

-We need to make a new `C#` script to perform inference with the style transfer models.
+We need to make a new `C#` script to perform inference with the style transfer model.
 This script will load the model, process the input, runt the model, and process the output.

 ### Create the Asset File